google/earthenterprise/docs/_posts/2018-04-23-moving-to-modern-cpp.md

 `Open GEE 5.2.3`, we will begin compiling Open GEE code using the `C++11` standard.

 `C++11` was a major new release of `C++` with many new features to help with better memory management, performance, and developer productivity.
-We want working on `Open GEE` to be a positive and fun experience and using standards that are 20 years old isn't fun especially when the newer standards offer such huge benefits.
+We want the development experience on `Open GEE` to be a positive and fun experience.
+Using standards that are 20 years old isn't fun especially when the newer standards offer many benefits therefore we felt this change was needed.

-To ensure a smoother transition we are asking that for the duration of `Open GEE 5.2.3` development code still remains compilable and functioning as expected using the older `C++98` standard.
-However, once `Open GEE 5.2.3` is branched then any new code pushed into master and any other future branches is free to use the `C++11` syntax without this restriction and we will no longer support compiling Open GEE `C++` code using the `C++98` standard.
+To ensure a smoother transition we are asking that for the duration of `Open GEE 5.2.3` development, code still remains compilable and functioning as expected using the older `C++98` standard.
+However, once `Open GEE 5.2.3` is branch is created then any new code pushed into master and any other future branches is free to use the `C++11` syntax without this restriction and we will no longer support compiling Open GEE `C++` code using the `C++98` standard.

 We wanted to establish this transition period to be sure there were no major side effects from changing to the new `C++11` compilation flag.
 In some cases we